Early Childhood Education

 - describe the constructivist and inquiry-based approaches to teaching in early childhood education.

-- analyze key math and science concepts children are building in early childhood
+- analyze key math and science concepts children build in early childhood considering modification to address age, grade level, and developmental stages of children.

 - critique the important concepts in children's construction of knowledge in math and science while comparing inquiry based learning to product-driven repetition and drill practice.

-- SLO#2: Evaluate curriculum in math and science for young children using an constructivist/inquiry-based approach.
+- SLO#2: Evaluate curriculum in math and science for young children using a constructivist/inquiry-based approach.

 - integrate knowledge of the constructivist/inquiry-based approach to design curriculum that is culturally respectful and inclusive as well as considerate of children's prior experiences gaining knowledge about the world.